JoeManto/XCT/README.md

 # XCT ⚒
-> ( A preprocessing CLI wrapper on Apple's xcodebuild's test runner) XCT's goal is to make running tests via a CLI more accessible and practical.
+> (A CLI wrapper on Apple's XcodeBuild's test runner) XCT's goal is to make running tests via a CLI more accessible and practical.
 Running tests via CLI should be powerful, flexible, and quick.

 XCT is still a work in progress